myfirstresume/konekt/README.md

-# NoSmallTalk
+# Konekt

-NoSmallTalk is a platform that helps you create your first resume.
+Konekt is a platform that helps you create your first resume.

 # Development